peterhoward42/react-plus-redux-workout/README.md

-Just a playground for code I'm using to play around with React and Redux.
+The Peter Howard - Showcase website - implemented using React and Redux.